Florian-Cywinski/animated-clock/readme.md

 Furthermore, various colors can be adapted to the clock.
 The clock created in this way can then be saved as an png image file.

-Try out the app :) - https:
+Try out the app :) - https://chic-semifreddo-d38d79.netlify.app/

 1. Setup canvas